 You don’t have to compete with Martha Stewart or the Jones’s.
 Really.
 Enjoy little imperfections as a part of this season in life.
 It isn’t always easy for those of us who may be itching to make sure all the ornaments are spread evenly on the Christmas tree (a-hem).
 But, why not laugh about how cute the kids placed them instead?
 I may or may not actually pull this one off — but I am not going to sweat it either way.
 Right?

 I have been that mom who redoes the tree after kids go to bed.
 And, that is ok, as long as you aren’t stressing out and adding to your workload just to be perfect.
 Enjoy the time together and stress less over Christmas holidays.
+It’s not just Christmas that can cause stress in our lives, check out The Stress-Less LifeTM to learn how to reduce stress in your daily life.

 Remember the important things